-Holders of shares of the Company's Common Stock of record at the close of business on March 24, 1999 are entitled to vote at the meeting.
-As of that date, there were 40,788,000 shares of Common Stock outstanding and entitled to be voted at the meeting.
+Holders of shares of the Company's Common Stock of record at the close of business on March 27, 2000 are entitled to vote at the meeting.
+As of that date, there were 40,965,701 shares of Common Stock outstanding and entitled to be voted at the meeting.
 Each shareholder entitled to vote shall have the right to one vote on each matter presented at the meeting for each share of Common Stock outstanding in such shareholder's name.

-The holders of a majority of the shares entitled to vote, present in person or represented by proxy, constitute a quorum.
+The holders of a majority of the shares entitled to vote, present in person or represented by proxy at the meeting, constitute a quorum.
 Directors are to be elected by a plurality of the votes cast at the meeting.
-The affirmative vote of a majority of the votes cast by those shareholders present in person or represented by proxy at the meeting is required to take action with respect to any other matter that may properly be brought before the meeting.
+The affirmative vote of a majority of the votes cast by those shareholders present in person or represented by proxy at the meeting is required to approve Proposal No. 2 or to take action with respect to any other matter that may properly be brought before the meeting.
 Shares cannot be voted at the meeting unless the holder of record is present in person or by proxy.
-The enclosed proxy card is a means by which a shareholder may authorize the voting of his or her shares at the meeting.
+The enclosed proxy card is a means by which a shareholder may authorize the voting of his or her shares at the meeting if they are unable to attend in person.
 The shares of Common Stock represented by each properly executed proxy card will be voted at the meeting in accordance with each shareholder's direction.
 Shareholders are urged to specify their choices by marking the appropriate boxes on the enclosed proxy card; if no choice has been specified, the shares will be voted as recommended by the Board of Directors.
 If any other matters are properly presented to the meeting for action, the proxy holders will vote the proxies (which confer discretionary authority to vote on such matters) in accordance with their best judgment.

 With regard to the election of directors, votes may be cast in favor or withheld; votes that are withheld will be excluded entirely from the vote and will have no effect, other than for purposes of determining the presence of a quorum.
-Brokers that are member firms of the New York Stock Exchange ("NYSE") and who hold shares in street name for customers, but have not received instructions from a beneficial owner, have the authority under the rules of the NYSE to vote those shares with respect to the election of directors, but not with respect to any other matters.
-Such shares which are not voted by brokers will be considered present and entitled to vote at the meeting.
+Abstentions may be specified for Proposal No. 2, but not for the election of directors.
+Abstentions will be considered present and entitled to vote at the meeting, but will not be considered a vote cast for Proposal No. 2 and, therefore, will have no effect on the vote on such Proposal.
+Brokers that are member firms of the New York Stock Exchange ("NYSE") and who hold shares in street name for customers, but have not received instructions from a beneficial owner, have the authority under the rules of the NYSE to vote those shares with respect to the election of directors, but not with respect to Proposal No. 2.
+Proxies received from brokers with respect to shares held in street name, even if such shares are not voted by brokers, will be considered present and entitled to vote at the meeting, but will not be considered a vote cast on Proposal No. 2 and, therefore, will have no effect on such Proposal.
 Execution of the accompanying proxy will not affect a shareholder's right to attend the meeting and vote in person.
 Any shareholder giving a proxy has the right to revoke it by giving written notice of revocation to the Secretary of the Company at any time before the proxy is voted by executing a proxy bearing a later date, which is voted at the meeting, or by attending the meeting and voting in person.